Skip to main content ↓

 If you’re not familiar with the term, an email course is a series of emails, delivered over a predetermined amount of time, that teach recipients how to do something specific.

-Email courses are similar to traditional online courses, students just receive lessons in their inboxes rather than having to login to a website to access course material.
+Email courses are similar to traditional online courses, students just receive lessons in their inboxes rather than having to log into a website to access course material.

 Search your content database for top-performing blog posts and videos on a specific topic.
 Then use each piece as the basis for a lesson.
 You may need to rework some of the material so that it flows from one lesson to the next, but the heavy-listing should already be done.